scrasmussen/wrf_hydro_docker/.github/PULL_REQUEST_TEMPLATE.md

-TYPE: choose one of [fix, enhancement, feature, text only]
+TYPE: choose one of [bugfix, fix, enhancement, feature, text only]

 KEYWORDS: approximately 3 to 6 words related to your commit